 I always celebrated the freedom in higher education to enter into one subject area into not one subject and, by a class discussion’s end, land in a totally new domain.
 When I entered social work school, I wanted to broaden my scope beyond the platonic definitions and canonical understanding of the ‘real’ world’s discourse.
 After all, agencies in the human services have everything mapped out and defined.
 Money and insurance reimbursement requires it.

 With this aim, ‘intersectionality ‘became a cornerstone of my foundation years in social work education.
-I recommend this approach to anyone in a generalist programme or anyone who is interested in applying their degrees to more than one job type of skill set or practice.
+I recommend this approach to anyone in a generalist program or anyone interested in applying their degrees to more than one job type of skill set or practice.

-All interpretation and collective knowledge, any discourse out there has liminal spaces and nodes which signal to readers and learners how to proceeded with accessing meaning and draw an understanding from the body of knowledge something that can be applied beyond social work itself or even the humanities.
+All interpretation and collective knowledge, any discourse out there, has liminal spaces and nodes that signal to readers and learners how to access meaning and draw an understanding from the body of knowledge that people can apply beyond social work or even the humanities.

 We are living in a greater world of interdependence, with transnational Implications to our research.
-We cannot box ourselves into an academic minefield, which just suits our local and immediate interests.
-The time has home to open the academic borers to allied field and disciplines willing to take on the work too.
+We cannot box ourselves into an academic minefield, which suits our local and immediate interests.
+The time has home to open the academic borers to allied fields and disciplines willing to take on the work.

-In a world of greater interdependence, being aware of the allied fields surrounding to or adjacent to our niches is even more important.
-Social work, psychology and medicine – none of these disciplines work in isolation in practice so why do researchers and academics forget about incorporating more transconceptual work to their research.
+In a world of greater interdependence, being aware of the allied fields surrounding or adjacent to our niches is even more important.
+Social work, psychology, and medicine – none of these disciplines work in isolation in practice, so why do researchers and academics forget about incorporating more transconceptual work into their research.

-This means: identifying commonalities in ideas; linkages; weak points in access to meaning; unstable and definitions in need of further clarification and revision; and, intersections with various fields and point of entry into the chosen discourse under enquiry.
-These are just a few ways to re imagining your way of tackling learning in a more dynamic world.
+This means identifying commonalities in ideas, linkages; weak points in access to meaning; unstable and definitions in need of further clarification and revision; and intersections with various fields and entry points into the chosen discourse under inquiry.
+These are just a few ways to re-imagining your way of tackling learning in a more dynamic world.